munakaghamelu/GOSH-FHIRworks2020-BirthdayWish/README.md

 - Python environment, tkinter, flask, FHIR parser imports needed
 - My API utilises port 5002

+How to open application:

-1. Clone repository locally
+- Clone repository locally

-2. Make sure FHIR is running in the background, see https://github.com/goshdrive/FHIRworks_2020 for instructions
+- Make sure FHIR is running in the background, see https://github.com/goshdrive/FHIRworks_2020 for instructions

-3. 'BirthdayWish' contains my application and 'Api' my API that is used by BirthdayWish
+- 'BirthdayWish' contains my application and 'Api' my API that is used by BirthdayWish

-4. open the cloned repository in your chosen editor, run the birthdayWish_api.py file first e.g. 'cd Api -> python birthdayWish_api.py'.
+- open the cloned repository in your chosen editor, run the birthdayWish_api.py file first e.g. 'cd Api -> python birthdayWish_api.py'.
 Then run BirthdayWish.py file e.g. 'cd BirthdayWish -> python birthdayWish.py'

-5. The application should open within your IDE as a GUI created with tkinter
+- The application should open within your IDE as a GUI created with tkinter